itspangler/geospatial-humanities-s2024/week/03_data/lab/slave-trade-staging.md

     <img src="./images/image055.png" />

-5. Clear your selection on the **Map** tab, pull down the new layer under your Embarkment Ports layer, and turn off the original Voyage layer. **Rename your new layer to remove any “data speak”, but make sure to keep the dates.**
+5. Clear your selection on the **Map** tab, pull down the new layer under your Embarkment Ports layer, and turn off the original Voyage layer. **Rename your new layer to remove any “data speak", but make sure to keep the dates.**

     > **Pro Tip:** It’s useful to rename layers because what it says in the contents is what it will say in the legend when you make a final map.
 It’s worth the time!